-Note that in the finite-dimensional setting, Finsler structure being $ C^0 $ is equivalent to being uniformly $ C^0 $; particularly, the definitions given in (a) $ \sim $ (c) are identical.
-The definitions of Finsler manifolds in the sense of Neeb-Upmeier are taken from \cite{JS11}; see also \cite{Pal66, Upm85, Nee02}.
+Note that in the finite-dimensional setting, $ C^0 $ Finsler structure is the same as uniform $ C^0 $ Finsler structure; in particular, the definitions given in (a)--(c) are identical.
+The definitions of Finsler manifold in the sense of Neeb--Upmeier are taken from \cite{JS11}; see also \cite{Pal66, Upm85, Nee02}.

-\subsection{length metric and Lipschitz continuity}
+\section{Length metric and Lipschitz continuity}

-In this appendix, we discuss some conditions such that `local Lipschitz (H\"older) continuity' might imply `global Lipschitz (H\"older) continuity'.
+In this appendix, we discuss some versions of `local Lipschitz (H\"older) continuity' in the pointwise sense that may imply `global Lipschitz (H\"older) continuity' in bounded sets.

 Let $ M $ be a metric space with metric $ d $.
 A path $ s $ from $ x $ to $ y $ in $ M $ is a continuous map $ s: [a,b] \to M $ such that $ s(a) = x $, $ s(b) = y $, and its length is defined by

 If $ l(s) < \infty $, then $ s $ is called a rectifiable path (or bounded variation path).
 If for every $ x, y \in M $,